 The easiness of studying a language depends on the background of the student.
 My own first language is Finnish, and I also speak English fluently.
 Besides those two languages, I also know some Swedish, Spanish, Russian and German.
 I’ve also studied Japanese and Latin for a few months, but now I only remember the very basics of them.

 This post is not aimed at native speakers of any language in particular.
 However, you can keep in mind that I’m most familiar with Germanic, Italic and Finno-Ugric languages.
 I try to make a lot of comparisons, so you can understand how Nepali compares with other languages.

-The first Nepali word you learn is most likely namaste.
+The first Nepali language word you learn is most likely namaste.
 Namaste, which comes from Sanskrit and is also used in India, is used as an universal greeting in Nepal.
 You can also use an even more polite version namaskar occasionally.
 You don’t need to learn different greetings for different times of the day, as namaste is always used.

 Besides namaste, you get surprisingly few chances to impress locals with basic Nepali phrases in daily transactions.
 While you can say thank you (dhannyabaad) and you’re welcome (swagatom), Nepali people don’t really use these phrases in shops and restaurants, so using them too much might seem odd to locals.